 All of this leads us to containers as the current best solution to these problems.
 Let's take a look at the differences between using containers and hypervisors:

 The same four business applications need to be deployed on the same physical server as before.
-However, this time, instead of installing a hypervisor and four individual virtual operating system on top of it – we install a single operating system for all of them.
+However, this time, instead of installing a hypervisor and four individual virtual operating systems on top of it – we install a single operating system for all of them.

 On this operating system, we create four containers, one for each application respectively.
 It's inside of these containers, on the same operating system that we run our applications.
 We're still not getting into the Microservices Architecture, but rather a simple application or service per container.

-Containers are a lot smaller and lot more efficient than virtual machines, so this approach costs less and allows us to use our resources more efficiently.
+Containers are a lot smaller and a lot more efficient than virtual machines, so this approach costs less and allows us to use our resources more efficiently.

 The end result is, we get rid of the VM's from the Hypervisor Architecture and end up with a lot of free space to spin up more containers.
 This means that we can deploy even more applications on the same physical server as before.
 There are no virtual machines, no extra operating systems that need to be booted up before even starting the application and most importantly, no more wasteful resource consumption.